 When to use, how to apply

 Sunscreen use is one of five important ways of reducing the risk of skin cancer.
-The most comprehensive study of cancer prevention in Australia estimated that, in 2010, more than 1700 cases of melanoma and 14,190 squamous cell carcinomas (a common non-melanoma skin cancer) were prevented by long-term sunscreen use.
+The most comprehensive study of cancer prevention in Australia estimated that, in 2010, more than 1700 cases of melanoma and 14,190 squamous cell carcinomas (a common keratinocyte cancer) were prevented by long-term sunscreen use.

 Many people apply sunscreen every day, often over large areas of their body.
 Cancer Council recommends using sunscreen every day on days when the UV Index is forecast to be 3 or above.
 Sunscreen should be incorporated into your daily morning routine on these days.